influxdata/docs-v2/content/influxdb/v2.0/write-data/no-code/load-data.md

     {{< nav-icon "data" >}}
 2. Do one of the following:
    - Enter a specific Telegraf plugin to search for in the **Search data writing methods** field.
-   - Scroll down to browse available input plugins.
+   - Scroll down to **Telegraf Plugins** and browse available input plugins.
 3. Click the plugin to load data from.
 The plugin details page opens.
 4. Select one of the options from the **Use this plugin** dropdown:
   - **Create a new configuration**: Enter a configuration name and select an output bucket, then click **Continue Configuring**.